 Canada-Afghanistan Bilateral Relations

-Canada and Afghanistan re-established diplomatic relations in 2002 following the fall of the Taliban government.
-Canada is represented in Afghanistan by the Embassy of Canada in Kabul and appointed our first resident Ambassador in 2003.
-Afghanistan, which appointed its first resident Ambassador in Canada in 2002, is represented in Canada by the Embassy of Afghanistan in Ottawa.
+Canada and Afghanistan re-established diplomatic relations in 2002 following the fall of the Taliban.
+Canada is represented in Afghanistan by the Embassy of Canada in Kabul and appointed its first resident ambassador in 2003.
+Afghanistan, which appointed its first resident ambassador to Canada in 2002, is represented by the Embassy of Afghanistan in Ottawa.

 Bilateral relations between Canada and Afghanistan are strong.
-They are founded upon Canada’s early engagement in the efforts to remove the Taliban regime, rid Afghanistan of terrorism, and enable the Afghan people to govern themselves democratically and take control of their own destiny.
-Based on the shared sacrifice of Afghans and Canadians in the fight against terrorism, Canada remains committed to helping Afghanistan build a stable, secure and democratic country, and one that will respect human rights, including women’s rights and the freedom of religion and belief.
+They are founded upon Canada’s early engagement in the efforts to remove the Taliban regime, to rid Afghanistan of terrorism, to support the Afghan people to govern themselves democratically and to support the Afghan government with its mandate to deliver basic services to all Afghans.
+Canada remains committed to helping Afghanistan build a more stable, secure and democratic country, and one that will respect human rights, particularly the rights of Afghan women and girls.

-Building on the work Canada has supported in Afghanistan since the fall of the Taliban, Canada has committed $227 million in development assistance and $330 million to help support the Afghan National Security Forces (ANSF) through 2017.
+Building on Canada’s efforts in Afghanistan since the fall of the Taliban, Canada has committed $465 million for ongoing development and security assistance from 2017 to 2021.

 Support for Afghan National Security Forces